medialab/minet/docs/cli.md

     - "censored_retweeted_tweet": the original tweet was censored by Twitter, making the retweet unavailable.
     - "protected_retweeted_user": tweet cannot be found because it is a retweet of a protected user.
     - "suspended_retweeted_user": tweet cannot be found because it is a retweet of a suspended user.
+    - "blocked_by_original_tweet_author": tweet cannot be found because it is a retweet of a user who blocked you.

 positional arguments:
   tweet_column                               Name of the column containing the tweet ids.